telerik/ajax-docs/controls/imagegallery/design-time.md

 **General Settings**
 ![Image Gallery Design Time 2](images/image-gallery-design-time2.png)

 * **Display Area Mode:** : Controls the mode that the **RadImageGallery** will operate in.
-The modedetermines the appearance and the way the entire control will work.
+The mode determines the appearance and the way the entire control will work.

 * **Loop Items:** If enabled, this will loop the items when the last/first one is reached.